Adventure therapy: Definition

 Many different terms have been used to identify the diverse methods of treatment in the wilderness environment.
 Adventure therapy and wilderness therapy are variations of outdoor experiential therapy.
 Outdoor experiential therapy utilizes the outdoors as a treatment modality to promote "rehabilitation, growth, development, and enhancement of an individual's physical, social, and psychological well-being through the application of structured activities involving direct experience".
 The latter may be part of a residential treatment program.

 According to Ewert, McCormick, and Voight, adventure therapy uses outdoor activities that involve some elements of adventure (such as perceived risk, actual risk, or uncertainty), and outdoor experiential therapy programs are "wilderness therapy" if they take place in any outdoor setting (although usually, programs using this term take place in "wilderness-type" settings).
-More recently, some use the term "adventure therapy" as an umbrella for a wide array of related approaches, including wilderness therapy.
+Some use the term "adventure therapy" as an umbrella for a wide array of related approaches, including wilderness therapy.

 More recently, adventure therapy has evolved to include the use of adventure activities supported by traditional therapy.
 Often, adventure therapy is conducted in groups or families, although it is increasingly being used for individuals.
 Adventure therapy approaches psychological treatment through experience and action within cooperative games, trust activities, problem-solving initiatives, high adventure, outdoor pursuits, and wilderness expeditions.
-Some believe that in adventure therapy, there must be a real or perceived psychological and or physical risk, generating a level of challenge or perceived risk.
-Challenge can be viewed as significant in eliciting desired behavioral changes.

 Positive behavior changes, which are synonymous with psychological healing, can occur through a variety of processes.
 For example, through the use of vicarious experience, verbal persuasion, and overwhelming mastery experiences, participants' efficacy in the adventure activity may be increased.
 These increases may then be generalized to treatment outcomes within and across life domains.
 Five factors can be used to promote generalization of efficacy across domains: overwhelming mastery experiences, identification of similar sub-skills, co-development of sub-skills, cognitive restructuring of efficacy beliefs, and generalizing sub-skills.
 Debriefing or processing provides a context for implementing therapeutic techniques related to the desired outcomes.
 It typically involves facilitators leading a discussion to help participants internalize the experience and relate it to therapeutic goals.